 Decreases Cho'gall's death timer by 50%.

-C'Thun's Gift completely changes Cho's playstyle, turning him into a ranged, Bruiser-like Hero.
-This Talent alone increases Cho's damage potential by magnitudes, and the permanent slowing effect helps everyone, especially Gall.
+C'Thun's Gift completely changes Cho's playstyle, turning him into a ranged but still highly durable Hero.
+This Talent alone increases Cho's damage potential by magnitudes, and the permanent Slowing effect helps everyone, especially Gall.
 This might be one of the best Talents in the game, and should be the choice whenever possible.

 Fuel for the Flame is extremely underwhelming when compared to C'Thun's Gift.
 In any Build, the extra Basic Attacks you will be able to deliver from the extra range provided by C'Thun's Gift are much more effective than the damage provided by this Talent.
 This Talent should never be picked.